1-gokul/BioVision-AI-Deep-Learning-Based-Microscopic-Cell-Analysis/README.md

 # 🔬 BioVision AI — Cell Image Analysis Platform

-An AI-powered platform for automated cell detection, counting, and classification in microscope images using YOLOv8 and OpenCV — with a Streamlit UI for interactive use and a REST API for programmatic access.
+An AI-powered platform for automated cell detection, counting, and classification in microscope images using Ultralytics-based object detection and OpenCV — with a Streamlit UI for interactive use and a REST API for programmatic access.

 ## What It Does